nephio-project/nephio/operators/nephio-controller-manager/README.md

 2. Setup with nephio-controller-manager operator, func (r *reconciler) SetupWithManager(mgr ctrl.Manager, i interface{}) (map[schema.GroupVersionKind]chan event.GenericEvent, error) {
-3. Implement the reconciler controll loop, func (r *reconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error)
+3. Implement the reconciler control loop, func (r *reconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error)
 ### Usage
 The loaded reconcilers have to be enabled, following are the ways they can be enabled,
 1. set env variable, example ENABLE_REPOSITORIES=true
 2. pass list of reconcilers while running the manager, example ./manager --reconcilers=repositories .
-3. --reconcilders=* will enable all the reconcilers.
+3. --reconcilers=* will enable all the reconcilers.

 ### Environment Variables
 For the repository and token reconciler ( copied from repository README)